Which OBD2 Scanner Should I Buy?

 If you work on cars frequently or are trying to troubleshoot problems other than the check engine light, you need multiple system OBD-2 scanners.
 These scanners can reset the check engine light and read and clear codes from various modules, including Anti-Lock Brakes, Airbag systems, Transmission, Tire Pressure Monitoring systems, etc.

-Several multi-system scanners only read clear codes from the engine, transmission, abs, and airbag modules, while a full-system OBD-2 scanner can read, clear, and reset fault codes from almost all modules on the vehicle.
+Several multi-system scanners only read clear codes from the engine, transmission, ABS, and airbag modules, while a full-system OBD-2 scanner can read, clear, and reset fault codes from almost all modules on the vehicle.
 A full-system OBD-2 scanner is a way to go if you work on cars frequently.
 One trip to the dealer could save you enough money to buy one of these scanners.

-Even if you haven’t used a full system OBD-2 scanner before, don’t worry.
+Even if you haven’t used a whole system OBD-2 scanner before, don’t worry.
 They are very easy to use and function like basic OBD-2 code readers.
 The main difference is that they can access another system in your car, not just the ECU.

 One popular scanner in this category is the Launch Creader Multi-System Scanner.